will-rowe/will-rowe.github.io/teaching-materials/_posts/2017-03-24-genome-assembly-lecture.markdown

 ![bridges](https://upload.wikimedia.org/wikipedia/commons/5/5d/Konigsberg_bridges.png)

-* can we visit each part of the city by crossing each bridge once? {% fragment %}
+* can we visit each part of the city by crossing each bridge once?

 ---